nicholaschiasson/ngx_upstream_jdomain/README.md

 `server` directives, `keepalive`, load balancing directives, etc. Note that unless another load balancing method is specified in the `upstream` block, this module makes use of the default round robin load balancing algorithm built into nginx core.
+Should an alternate load balancing algorithm be specified, **it must come _before_ the jdomain directive in the upstream block!** If this is not followed, nginx **_will_** crash during runtime!
+This is because many other load balancing modules explicitly extend the built in round robin, and thus end up clobbering the jdomain initialization handlers, since jdomain is technically a load balancer module as well.
+While this may not be the case with all load balancer modules, it's better to stay on the safe side and place jdomain after.

-**Important Note**: Due to the asynchronous nature of this module and the fact that its DNS resolution is triggered by incoming requests, the request that prompts a lookup will actually still be forwarded to the upstream that was resolved and cached before the DNS lookup happens.
+**Important Note**: Due to the non blocking nature of this module and the fact that its DNS resolution is triggered by incoming requests, the request that prompts a lookup will actually still be forwarded to the upstream that was resolved and cached before the DNS lookup happens.
 Depending on the scenario,